Environment Eco System

 Mangroves Restoration

 BIF addresses ecological restoration by planting several mangrove saplings in Ernakulam.
-This project combats coastal erosion, deforestation, and rising sea levels, with plans to expand further next year.
+This project combats coastal erosion, deforestation, and rising sea levels, with plans to expand.

 Planting

-BIF on process of planting 10,000 mangrove saplings at Vypeen Panchayat in Ernakulam District, Kerala.
+BIF is in the process of planting 10,000 mangrove saplings at Vypeen Panchayat in Ernakulam District, Kerala.

 Distribution